vinnik-dmitry07/LegacyKernelDriver/README.md

         - Run the VM using .vbox file
     2. *OR*
     3. **Create it yourself**:
-        - Install last image of Windows 10 x64 on the VM
+        - Install the last image of Windows 10 x64 on the VM
         - Setup the VM network:
-        - **Tip:** You can always swich language to English in VirtualBox settings
+        - **Tip:** You can always switch language to English in VirtualBox settings
         - Go to *Oracle VM Virtual Box Manager* (main window)
-        - Select your machine in the left side
+        - Select your machine on the left side
         - Go to *Settings > Network*
         - Choose *Attached to: Host-only adapter*
         - Select *Adapter 2* tab